 When her second child came along, he automatically wanted to be part of the read-aloud times and started learning to read by age 3, simply due to opportunity and exposure.
 He wanted to be part of their literate community, connecting and being in on what they were discovering, and trying his hand at figuring out reading skills.
 The more Roxanne thought about it, the more convinced she became that if her kids could read, her kids would be empowered to learn, discover, and communicate for their whole lives.

 Since then she and her husband, Dwayne, have discovered that many kids in Brandon need support to keep developing in both their motivation and skills in literacy.
 They held consultation meetings with local teachers, principals, CFS workers, preschool teachers, librarians and book store owners who expressed concern for some kids who needed more time, opportunity, exposure, resources and/or support to keep developing.
 Since 2009, they along with countless others have worked to provide some of what they ensured for their own kids – a safe, caring place where literacy is valued, encouraged and engaged in together, with individualized support all along the way.
-Since their launch, they have worked with over 350 different students and had nearly 100 volunteers and countless cookie-bakers helping them do it.
+Since their launch, they have worked with over 500 students and had more than 100 volunteers and countless cookie-bakers helping them do it.